Research Code of Practice for Students Enrolled in Honours Degrees - Guidelines

 - Honours students are given appropriate training and advice ethical issues and the University's research ethics procedures and requirements;

-- Each Faculty/Academic Unit maintains a reference library to which Honours students have access which contains as a minimum copies of those documents listed in the “References” section of this Code of Conduct; and
+- Each College/Academic Unit maintains a reference library to which Honours students have access which contains as a minimum copies of those documents listed in the “References” section of this Code of Conduct; and

 - Honours students’ research programs are not unduly influenced or redirected by political or commercial or industrial factors.